 I trained and qualified at the Institute of Group Analysis (IGA).
 The IGA is the UK's main institute for the training of group psychotherapists. it emphasizes the way in which the individual's mind is significantly formed through social, multi-personal relationships.

 As well as my private practice work, I have also had considerable NHS experience, working in two hospital psychotherapy departments.

 I am a Member of the Institute of Group Analysis.
-I am also a Member of the UK Council for Psychotherapy (UKCP) which is an internationally recognised membership organisation of therapists who have to meet exacting standards and training requirements.
+I am also on the UK Council for Psychotherapy (UKCP) register which is accredited by the Professional Standards Authority.
+The UKCP is an internationally recognised membership organisation of therapists who have to meet exacting standards and training requirements.